-ON THIS PAGE: You will find information about how many people learn they have this type of leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of leukemia each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of the screen.

-Advances in treatment have dramatically lengthened the lives of people with ALL.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people of all ages with ALL increased from 41% for those diagnosed from 1975-1977 to 69% for those diagnosed from 2003 to 2009.
+It is important to note that advances in treatment have dramatically lengthened the lives of people with ALL.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The five-year survival rate of people of all ages with ALL increased from 41% for those diagnosed from 1975-1977 to 70% for those diagnosed from 2004 to 2010.
 It is important to note that how long a person with ALL lives depends on several factors, including biologic features of the disease and a person’s age.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014 and the ACS website.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.